Red Fox Interaction with Other Species - Deer

 "It's been seen before at Thames Valley Park by their night security officers, but so rarely you'd have to be very, very lucky to catch it on film."

 A quick Internet search revealed that Dave Coward has some clips of a muntjac and fox interacting in his garden on his YouTube channel, but I would caution against interpreting this as anything more than curiosity on the part of both species.
-In August 2019, Phil Ellis sent me a video of a fox and muntjac seemingly playing in his garden and during October of the following year, Jackie Wagner sent me some mobile phone footage of a fox and muntjac interacting in a field.
-In Jax's video, the muntjac appeared to be moving through the field and the fox circling and charging back and forth in a playful manner.
+Additionally, in August 2019, Phil Ellis sent me a video of a fox and muntjac seemingly playing in his garden and, during October of the following year, Jackie Wagner sent me some mobile phone footage of a fox and muntjac interacting in a field.
+In Jackie's video, the muntjac appeared to be moving through the field as the fox circled it and charging back and forth in what could be described as a playful manner.
 Subsequently, in May 2021, Lorna King contacted me to describe a curious encounter between a fox and small group of deer that was acted out in the field across from her house.
-A pair of foxes were regularly seen in the field at the same time as the deer, typically each ignoring the other.
+A pair of foxes were regularly seen in the field at the same time of day as the deer, typically each ignored the other.
 On this occasion, however, a hunting fox stopped pouncing and, Lorna told me:

 "... the fox then approached the deer, one of which stopped to stare, the others continued browsing.
 The fox then started to run in, run away, drop down in the grass like a collie, roll around in the grass, jump up and down, and repeated.
 The deer were observant but did not move.
 This continued for about 15 minutes until one of the deer turned, at which point the fox raced round and round the herd (still feeding), dropped down and repeated.
 The deer eventually started chasing the fox, which just carried on.
 I got the distinct impression the fox was playing, and the deer got irritated but were not threatened - they did not move away but remained either sitting or feeding.
 I watched this for about 40 minutes until it got dark."

-In addition to play-like behaviour, I have received several reports from the UK of a fox and muntjac apparently travelling together, including a pair that were captured together on the same trail camera in Suffolk over several nights in January 2023.
-In Essex, Lisa Collischon posted on the BBC Autumnwatch Facebook feed in October 2018 about a fox and muntjac together in her garden:
+In addition to play-like behaviour, I have seen and received several reports from the UK of foxes and muntjac apparently travelling together.
+During October 2018, Lisa Collischon posted on the BBC Autumnwatch Facebook page about a fox and muntjac together in her garden in Essex:

 "My son was watching them - they definitely arrived together.
 When I was watching them they were eating from the same bush side by side and then walked around for a good few minutes together before running off - the Muntjac first very closely followed by the fox!
 They definitely seemed like they were good buddies!"